Fluffernuttersandwich/Better7D2DbyFNS/README.md

 H. Best Practice for all PC Gaming, and especially Modding: **Store Mods and Mod Applications in the correct locations!**

+> [!WARNING]
+> Never name your the download/installation folder/sub-folder directory "downloads"!
+> It will confuse the download process because MO2 creates its own "downloads" folder.
+> If you did this, you messed up.
+You _might_ be able to rename your folder, but chances are, you need to start again.

 **In Windows, you should _avoid_ storing mods on your system drive (usually labeled as "C:"),**

 particularly in locations like the "Program Files" folder,